ecorov/ecorov.github.io/_posts/2017-07-30-ctrl-camera-from-web-browser.md

 def app(environ, start_response):
-  # start our http response
   start_response("200 OK", [("Content-Type", "text/html")])
-  # look for inputs on the URL
   i = urlparse.parse_qs(environ["QUERY_STRING"])
-  yield ('&nbsp;') # flup expects a string to be returned from this function
+  yield ('&nbsp;') # flup expects a string to be returned from this function if "q" in i:
-  # if there's a url variable named 'q'
-  if "q" in i:
     if i["q"][0] == "im":
       im()   # take a picture